esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Setup**

-MSSQL can be used from Mongoose through the ODBC layer, so you need to have it installed in your system.
+MSSQL can be used from MongooseIM through the ODBC layer, so you need to have it installed in your system.
 Moreover, an Erlang/OTP release must be built with the support for ODBC as well as MongooseIM itself.